-CUSOM Behavioral Health clinical staff provide counseling for CUSOM MSBS students in two (2) on-campus locations based on student preference: Leon Levine Hall and the Campbell Health Center.
-In addition to publication in this Academic Bulletin, students are advised of the location of this service and how to access behavioral health services during Orientation as well as periodically throughout the year.
+CUSOM Behavioral Health clinical staff provide counseling for CUSOM MSBS students in-person at Leon Levine Hall or via WebEx; a HIPAA and FERPA compliant telehealth platform.
+In addition to publication in this https://medicine.campbell.edu/behavioral-health

+Academic Bulletin, students are advised of the location of this service and how to access behavioral health services during Orientation as well as periodically throughout the year.
 More information regarding Behavioral Health services may be found at: